South Sudan judge convicts 10 troops for 2016 rampage

 The case was widely seen as a test of South Sudan's ability to hold its soldiers to account during the five-year civil war here, and diplomats and activists welcomed the outcome.
 However, they said many other victims of violations have yet to see justice and urged the government to hold more trials.

 Brig.
-Gen. Knight Briano convicted and sentenced two soldiers to life in prison for the murder of a South Sudanese journalist.
+Gen. Knight Briano convicted and sentenced two soldiers to life in prison for the murder of South Sudanese journalist John Gatluak Nhial.
 The judge found three other soldiers guilty of raping foreign aid workers, four guilty of sexual harassment and one guilty of theft and armed robbery.
 They received sentences ranging from seven to 14 years in jail.

 Another soldier was acquitted for lack of evidence.
 Still another accused soldier died in jail during the trial.